2016 Football West season

-The 2016 Football West season was the third season under the new competition format in Western Australia.
+The 2016 Football West season was the 116th season of competitive association football in Western Australia and the third season since the establishment of the National Premier Leagues WA (NPL).

 The overall premier for the new structure – Perth – qualified for the National Premier Leagues finals series, competing with the other Federation champions in a final knockout tournament to decide the National Premier Leagues Champion for 2016.